-The focus of the CCF is to provide active and adventurous training, to give young people opportunities for personal development outside of the classroom.
+The focus of the CCF is to give young people opportunities for personal development outside of the classroom.

 Structure of the CCF within the school

 Each school with a CCF will have a Contingent Commander, an experienced CCF Officer.
 They are responsible for the safe running and administration of the contingent, which could be made up of Royal Navy, Royal Marines, Army and Royal Air Force sections.
 Other CCF Officers and support staff will be volunteers from the school staff, or sometimes from the broader community.

 Alongside the Contingent Commander in every school is the Staff School Instructor.
 He or she will usually have a military background or experience with community military youth organisations, such as the Army Cadet Force, bringing with them a great deal of experience and knowledge of military procedure, to support the smooth running of cadet activities.

 Every section is linked to a Service parent establishment, giving the cadets plenty of opportunity to visit a military base and in many cases use the facilities that the establishment offers.
 Typically, this could be using obstacle courses and navigation training areas or making the most of the excellent training aids such as flight simulators.